Guidance

 Suspected lack of efficacy must also be reported.
 Refer to Pharmacovigilance of Veterinary Medicines in Great Britain for further information on reporting adverse events.

-You should keep appropriate records of AEs that may occur following administration of the medicine, control or placebo including those which are not serious.
+You should keep appropriate records of AEs that may occur following administration of the medicine, control or placebo, including those which are not serious.
 A summary of all the AEs that occur during a clinical trial must be submitted for review if the associated ATC is to be renewed.

-For studies conducted under GCP the clinical trial protocol should include the procedures for observing animals and should ensure observations are sufficient to allow the detection of AEs.
+For studies conducted under GCP, the clinical trial protocol should include the procedures for observing animals and should ensure observations are sufficient to allow the detection of AEs.
 The protocol should include the appropriate action to take when AEs are observed, how these AEs should be recorded in study documentation, and the procedures to follow when reporting AEs to the sponsor.

 Variations to ATCs

-If you wish to make any changes to your certificate, you must submit an Animal Test Certificate (ATC) variation application.
-Only certain changes may be made by way of a variation and these permitted changes are listed in the application forms available at Apply to change an animal test certificate.
-All other changes will require submission of a new ATC application.
+If you wish to make any changes to your certificate, you must submit an ATC variation application.
+Only certain changes may be made by way of a variation, and these permitted changes are listed in the ATC variation application forms.
+Applicants are responsible for ensuring that none of these changes are required between the point an ATC is granted by the VMD, and the point at which the clinical trial commences.

 We recognise that some test sites cannot be set up until an outbreak of a particular disease occurs and in such cases an ATC may be issued for a maximum number of sites and animals, on the condition that you notify us of the test sites’ details as soon as they are known.